-MINIMUM CONTROL MEASURE 1 Public Education & Outreach Goal / Task Status Annual and long-term Stormwater Program funding through the stormwater utility service charge and in-kind services.
+MINIMUM CONTROL MEASURE 1 Public Education & Outreach Goal/Task Status Annual and long-term Stormwater Program funding through the stormwater utility service charge and in-kind services.
 Funding was solicited this reporting period through the City's budget process.
 The Stormwater Program continues funding through a dedicated monthly stormwater utility service charge assessed to homeowners and businesses.
 In addition, the Stormwater division has applied for FEMA Hazard Mitigation Grant funds for Ashbaugh Park Infiltration Gallery and Marc Brandt Park Improvements and applied for the US Forest Service Forestry Grant for Frenchy's Field Improvements including the Arroyo de Las Crucitas and development of an outdoor classroom.
 Educational Stormwater brochure and survey will be sent/conducted annually to the public beginning in the next reporting period.
 A public survey was developed and released in (2021), and a new survey is in development to gauge public knowledge surrounding the City's Stormwater Program and the Living River Flows.
 A new educational brochure is being finalized through a cooperative agreement between the County of Santa Fe, New Mexico Dept. of Transportation and the City of Santa Fe and should be in circulation by the next reporting period.
 Selected Educational Brochures will be posted online in bilingual Establish a calendar for MS4 Cooperative Meetings The MS4 Cooperative is composed of representatives from the City of Santa Fe, Santa Fe County, and NMDOT.
 Cooperative meetings occur quarterly.
 Create and post multimedia education materials and PSAs.
-A Stormwater StoryMap was updated and continues to be available digitally, and a sustainability dashboard was created.
+A Stormwater StoryMap was updated and continues to be available digitally.
 Digital PSAs continue to be developed and released through the City of Santa Fe and River Commission.
 Identify water quality issues that can be eliminated through education Contracted with engineering consultants for first ever large-scale education and outreach campaign for stormwater management on residential properties to reduce sediment loads in the Santa Fe River; this work is on-going.
 100% of reported illegal dumping areas documented.
 Signage posted at locations; areas monitored, and signage maintained.
-100% of reported illegal dumping areas have been documented.
-The City's River & Watershed Section continue to monitor, maintain & post new signage in areas of concern reported by City staff and the public.
+100% of reported areas have been documented.
+The City's Stormwater Staff continues to monitor, maintain & post new signage in areas of concern reported by City staff and the public.
 Over 100 signs continue to be maintained.
 Continued participation in community events to provide the public with City Stormwater Program information.
-The River and Watershed Team facilitates regular monthly virtual/ hybrid River Commission meetings open to the public.
+The River and Watershed Team facilitates regular virtual/ hybrid River Commission meetings open to the public.
 The topic of stormwater is often discussed, and the River Commission has helped educate the public on such topics as: water quality issues pertaining to pet waste, water conservation and stormwater utilization, among others.
 River Talks Series: The City and River Commission co-sponsor the River Talk public lecture series.
-The talks cover many issues related to the Santa Fe River Document the number of educational brochures given to targeted industries and at community events. public lecture series.
-The talks cover many issues related to the Santa Fe River Watershed and are free to the public.
-This year 8 talks were given by experts.
+The talks cover all things River and Watershed and are free to the public.
+This year 7 talks were given by experts in their field.
+Document the number of educational brochures given to targeted industries and at community events.
 Stormwater management staff have created two types of auto brochures (Commercial & Do-It-Yourselfers) that are placed at auto fluids and auto parts points of sale locations.
 A restaurant brochure has also been created and distributed to restaurants.
 Approximately >50 brochures have been issued for this reporting period.
 The Water Passport Program developed by the Water Conservation Program includes stormwater specific facts and activities and continues to be distributed to school- aged kids and their families.

-Support school curriculums that teach responsible stormwater management practices such as "Know Your Watershed" and My Water, My Watershed.
-This second experiential program is part of the fifth- grade curriculum across Santa Fe Public schools.
-RIVER & WATERSHED ONLY
+Support school curriculums that teach responsible stormwater management practices such as "Know Your Watershed"